Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: Introduction

 In the present work, we consider several families of regression models: linear regression, log-linear regression, probit regression, and Cox regression.
 We will focus on the latter to highlight our method's applicability to challenging, nonlinear regression tasks.
 In more detail, we pay special attention to the Cox proportional hazards model with time-varying covariates~\citep{Tian2005, Wang2017}.
 Correctly analyzing time-varying treatment effects with these models does require the additional causal machinery mentioned above: marginal structural Cox models have been developed to allow for flexible specification ~\citep{Xiao2014} and efficient estimation~\citep{Zheng2016,diaz2019statistical} of causal effects.
 Similarly, parametric g-formula methods for survival data have been developed previously in~\citet{Keil2014parametric, young2014simulation, wen2021parametricsurvival}.

+Our approach is a \emph{regression with residuals} method~\cite{almirall2010structural, almirall2014time, wodtke2017estimating, wodtke2020regression}, which yield estimators for various causal estimands by running regression models on modified variables that residualize out the past.
+Regression-with-residuals methods were originally developed to estimate parameters in a structural nested mean model.
+These parameters sometimes determine MSM parameters, however, and some recent work focuses explicitly on estimating MSM parameters~\cite{wodtke2020regressionmarginal}.
+In the context of the regression with residuals family of methods, the novelty of this work is that we consider several nonlinear outcome models (such as the Cox model) and show their relationship with MSM parameters.

 Our approach in the linear model case is closely related to the rich body of work on identifiability and estimation in linear structural equation models.
 In particular, in this setting our estimator is the usual maximum likelihood estimator (MLE) for Gaussian linear models.
 However, we use a new parameterization that enforces certain orthogonality conditions to yield simple computations.
 Leveraging orthogonality to compute the MLE in linear models goes back classically to~\citet{Frisch1933}, and ideas similar to those in our work are implicit in the computational schemes in \citet{Drton2009} and \citet{Nandy2017}; see also \citet{shpitser2018acyclic}.
 Recently, \cite{guo2021efficient} showed that such estimators are not only optimal for the Gaussian case, but are also optimal among estimators that use only the empirical covariance matrix for (non-Gaussian) linear models.
 More broadly, ideas of orthogonality are ever-present in econometrics and causal inference; see, e.g., \citet{Lancaster2002, kennedy2016semiparametric,Chernozhukov2018double}.
-However, the role of orthogonality in this work is distinct from these previous instances.
-Here, we use orthogonality to break certain treatment to covariate edges in the causal graph, thereby removing causal paths that would otherwise invalidate the causal effect estimates derived from regression modeling while avoiding the null paradox.
+However, the role of orthogonality in the regression-with-residuals methods is distinct from these instances--- here, we use orthogonality to break certain treatment to covariate edges in the causal graph, thereby removing causal paths that would otherwise invalidate the causal effect estimates derived from regression modeling.